martvelge/CatFLW/README.md

 # CatFLW 😻
-**Cat Facial Landmarks in the Wild (CatFLW)** dataset contains 2079 images of cats' faces in various environments and conditions, annotated with 48 facial landmarks and a bounding box on the cat’s face.
+`Cat Facial Landmarks in the Wild (CatFLW)` dataset contains 2079 images of cats' faces in various environments and conditions, annotated with 48 facial landmarks and a bounding box on the cat’s face.

-You can download the CatFLW dataset from [Drive](https://drive.google.com/drive/folders/1U9kgnHgUZXYugAKMIhEdxCuJZVWrhMql?usp=share_link).
+You can download the `CatFLW` dataset from [Google Drive](https://drive.google.com/drive/folders/1U9kgnHgUZXYugAKMIhEdxCuJZVWrhMql?usp=share_link).

 Some examples from the dataset:
 ![](/good_cats.png)